 Individual liberties have been dramatically constrained in order to bring an invisible enemy under control and to protect the community’s health, and many citizens appear to be breaking the rules.
 How can philosophy help us to think about this?

 There are at least three types of rule breakers.
-First, there’s there are the Covid deniers.
+First, there are the Covid deniers.

 I spoke to one on the train the other week.
 He is a conspiracy theorist who doesn’t believe that there is a virus circulating in the community and that it’s all a government plot.
 Now, there’s nothing intrinsically wrong with conspiracy theories, but it all comes down to evaluating the evidence.